nickthename/nickthename.github.io/guides/dimechanics.md

 ## Advanced

-The section goes into detail on the exact mechanics that define DI.
+This section goes into detail on the exact mechanics that define DI.
 If you're just looking to improve your DI in-game, check out the [guide to learning DI](/guides/learningdi).

 ### Definitions